Sbethpu/weather_check/README.md

 # weather_check
-This weather program will use python program and uses excel file to show the current weather that the user will input.
-This is based on a YouTube tutorial - https://www.youtube.com/watch?v=m0UPBRJdsas
+This program is checking the local weather in both C or F. The program will use both excel and python file to find the weather based on user input, and will generate the result in a excel file.
+The program will usethe Metaweather API to get its data.
+For this particular Python code libraries xlwings & requests will be used.
+This program is based on: https://www.youtube.com/watch?v=m0UPBRJdsas